Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Approach

-\paragraph{Virtual Scene Recomposition} Once the relevant segmentations are obtained at each timestep \(t\), we extract the task-relevant regions by computing the union \( S_t = S_t^{\mathrm{obj}} \cup S_t^{\mathrm{gripper}}, \) where \( S_t^{\mathrm{obj}} \) and \( S_t^{\mathrm{gripper}} \) denote the binary masks for the object and the robot gripper, respectively.
+Once the relevant segmentations are obtained at each timestep \(t\), we extract the task-relevant regions as described in Algorithm \ref{alg:arro_mask}.
+After retrieving the segmentation masks for frame $I_t$ at time step $t$ with the initialized model, we compute their union \( S_t = S_t^{\mathrm{obj}} \cup S_t^{\mathrm{gripper}}, \) where \( S_t^{\mathrm{obj}} \) and \( S_t^{\mathrm{gripper}} \) denote the binary masks for the object and the robot's gripper fingers, respectively.
 We then overlay \( S_t \) on a simple black background or a hand-crafted colored grid that is reused across all sequences.
 While not photorealistic, this background provides visual cues and consistency across frames.
-The final background-augmented image, \(\tilde{I}_t\), is computed as:
+The final background-augmented image \(\tilde{I}_t\) is computed as

-where \( B \) is the selected background image, and \( \odot \) denotes element-wise multiplication.
+where \( I_B \) is the selected background image, and \( \odot \) denotes element-wise multiplication.
 This augmentation process is applied to all frames in \( \mathcal{D}_{\text{train}} \) and runs in real time during inference.